top of page

 A clear, balanced opinion on the medical issues in question, addressing:

-We also provide a fee estimate, so there are no surprises, this will be dependent on the volume of records, the number of allegations that need to be addressed, and the general complexity of the case.
+We always provide a fee estimate, so there are no surprises.
+This estimation will be dependent on the volume of records, the number of allegations that need to be addressed, and the general complexity of the case.
+The hourly rate is set by the individual expert and reflects their specific area of expertise, the length of their clinical career, and their level of experience in preparing expert witness reports.